warpdotdev/docs/performance/performance.md

-# Terminal Performance & Benchmarks: How does Warp compare?
+# Terminal Performance: How does Warp compare?

 This is a short comparison of different terminals and their performance.